MetriqOrg/go/services/horizon/internal/docs/GUIDE_FOR_DEVELOPERS.md

 This section contains additional information related to the development of Horizon.

-## Configuring a Standalone Stellar-Core
+## Configuring a Standalone Gramr

 By default, the [docker-compose.yml](/services/horizon/docker/docker-compose.yml) will configure Horizon with captive core ingestion to use the test network.

 To run the containers on a private stand-alone network, run `./start.sh standalone`.
-When you run Stellar Core on a stand-alone network, a root account will be created by default.
-It will have a balance of 100 billion Lumens and the following key pair:
+When you run Gramr on a stand-alone network, a root account will be created by default.
+It will have a balance of 1 trillion grams (1Tg) and the following key pair:
 ```
-Root Public Key: GBZXN7PIRZGNMHGA7MUUUF4GWPY5AYPV6LY4UV2GL6VJGIQRXFDNMADI
+Root Public Key: (MISSING)
-Root Secret Key: SC5O7VZUXDJ6JBDSZ74DSERXL7W3Y5LTOAMRF7RQRL3TAGAPS7LUVG3L
+Root Secret Key: (MISSING)
 ```
-When running Horizon on a private stand-alone network, Horizon will not start ingesting until Stellar Core creates its first history archive snapshot.
-Stellar Core creates snapshots every 64 ledgers, which means ingestion will be delayed until ledger 64.
+When running Horizon on a private stand-alone network, Horizon will not start ingesting until Gramr creates its first history archive snapshot.
+Gramr creates snapshots every 64 ledgers, which means ingestion will be delayed until ledger 64.

 ### Accelerated network for testing